Denmark taxes

 Double taxation agreement

-Denmark has established a double taxation treaty with other countries, whereby a taxpayer can deduct taxes paid in the country of employment from those he or she must pay in the country of residence.
+Denmark has established a double tax treaty, or tax agreement, with other countries, whereby a taxpayer can deduct taxes paid in the country of employment from those he or she must pay in the country of residence.
+Tax treaties aim to harmonize tax laws between two countries, with the goal of minimizing double taxation.
+One key strategy is to diminish or eliminate withholding taxes on income flowing between the countries.
 In some cases, income is taxed only once, so that the taxpayer will be exempt from tax in the country of residence.
 It is worth noting that one pays tax in the country where the rate is higher.

 Taxes from the employee's side